We’re thrilled to announce the projects that have won community funding so far and details on how you can get involved in their exciting projects:

 If you’re keen to get your children involved, please email the Community Development team at email@example.com and they will forward your details to Camden United FC.

 Deepin Dance – Youth Realities

 Youth Realities is a youth-led organisation based in Barnet on a mission to educate, empower and support young people to be happier, healthier and more resilient versions of themselves.
-Deepin Dance is a fun and empowering dance space for young women aged 12-25, delivered by Youth Realities at the Unitas Youth Zone in Barnet.
-Free weekly dance sessions take place on Friday from 4:30pm-6:30pm led by dance coach Odette.
+Deepin Dance is a fun and empowering dance space for young women aged 12-25, delivered by Youth Realities in Barnet.
+Watch our video of the Deepin Dance classes here!

 The space also offers a range of support and opportunities to help young women learn, grow and develop.
 These include performance opportunities, educational workshops and training, for example their Peer Mentoring Programme which trains older members aged 16-25 as peer mentors, including CPD Child Protection Training, and matches them with younger mentees aged 12-15.
 This is empowering ‘big sister’ programme gives young women an opportunity to help others, whilst also building skills and increasing their resilience.

 Youth Realities aims to address teenage relationship abuse through creative education on social issues impacting young women such as unhealthy relationships, sexual health, mental health and much more.
 They also offer one-to-one specialist support from trained Youth Support Workers to increase mental and physical wellbeing.

 To find out more about Youth Realities, visit: www.youthrealities.co.uk